Installment Sales – Form 6252

 - Your gain referred to as installment sale income on Form 6252

-You’ll need this information to complete the form:
+You’ll need this information to complete IRS form 6252:

 - Selling price — This is the total cost of the property to the buyer.
 It includes any selling expenses the buyer paid.

-- Adjusted basis — This is your adjusted basis in the property, modified by:
+- Adjusted basis — This is your basis in the property, modified by:

 - Additions or subtractions to basis while you held the property